mehmetbacik/e-commerce/README.md

 - Start the PHP server (e.g., start Apache and MySQL in XAMPP control panel).
 - Open your browser and visit http://localhost/project-directory to run the project on your local PHP server.

+## Sample SQL Table

+Inside the repository, you'll find an ecommerce.sql file that contains a sample SQL table.
+You can use this table as a starting point for your project's database.

 ---

 Website: [https://github.com/mehmetbacik/e-commerce](https://github.com/mehmetbacik/e-commerce)